mattcheah/alexa-calendar-to-do/README.md

 To have Alexa read your list, follow the prompts:

-* Alexa, start Calendar Do List
+* Alexa, start Calendar To-Do
 * What's on my do list?

 ## Adding To Your Do List:

 To add something to your list, follow the prompts:

-* Alexa, start Calendar Do List
+* Alexa, start Calendar To-Do
 * Add something to my do list.
 * "Do Laundry"